ichoi21/HWK07/README.md

 ### Contents

-- How to install
+- How to install script
-- How to use
+- How to use script
 - Contributor(s) (if applicable)
   ![demo](https://drive.google.com/file/d/1l2PN1OduFUb3ynwqWKoPateKcBuvspfx/view?usp=sharing)